rasheedja/YesodDjangoComparison/README.md

 A Handler is a more general term for a web application.
 Handlers are Haskell files stored in the `src/` directory.
-These handlers are used to interact with database entities, load an appropriate template file, and then send a response to the user. [@yesodBook Understanding a Request]
+These handlers are used to interact with database entities, load an appropriate template file, and then send a response to the user.

 The models file located in `config/models` specifies all the database entities in this web application.
 Each entry in this file generates a